 Etee offers a bunch of sustainable alternatives to plastic loofahs and sponges.
 If you're looking for a natural loofah, they offer ethically sourced loofahs from a family-owned farm in Guatemala that uses traditional methods free of pesticides and herbicides.

-By using and composting a natural luffa, you're giving back to the Earth, keeping plastic out of our water and ecosystems, and supporting a company that uses their power to make a difference.
+By using and composting a natural luffa, you're giving back to the Earth, keeping plastic out of our water and ecosystems, and supporting a company that uses its power to make a difference.

 2. The Earthling Co.